liquidiqq/iconkit/README.md

 ### Custom icon sets
 Iconkit offers 2 types of sets for users to add custom icons, `brand` and `extra` sets.
 Each type has 4 variants, the `default` variant, and the `outline`, `solid`, and `mini` variants.

 The default variant is flexible.
-It takes any size and color, giving you the ability to add compex logos and icons in your app.
+It takes any size and color, giving you the ability to add complex logos and icons in your app.

 The other 3 variants `outline`, `solid`, and `mini` follow a strict API.
 They need to adhere to `24x24` and `20x20` in dimentions.
 It has the default color of `currentColor`.
 These properties are meant to be configured via the global [props](https://github.com/liquidiqq/iconkit#props).
 Check the docs for more on [props](https://github.com/liquidiqq/iconkit#props).